justinpombrio/panfix/README.md

                 (Comma (Keyval "effect" mixed) _)))))))))
 ```

-(Note: this is what the `Display` implementation for `ParseTree` outputs.)
+The mechanism for this laxness in parsing is that two kinds of nodes were

-Panfix inserts two implicit kinds of nodes.
+implicitly inserted, displayed as `_` above.

 #### Blank nodes

 _Blank_ nodes are inserted where an argument is missing.
 Consider, for example,
-this array:
+the "diet" portion of the JSON:

     "diet": [
         "M&Ms",